 - 2.25 The land is used for overflow parking but otherwise has an informal recreational use. - 2.26 The site abuts a recreational ground and Ardingly Village Play Area in the south-east, with residential development and St Peter's CE Primary School lying to the south of the site.
-To the east and west, residential properties also address the site on the eastern side of Selsfield Road and western side of Street Lane. - 2.27 To the north, the organised landscape of the South of England showground and Event Centre dominates this part of the landscape, with woodland and agricultural land beyond this.
+To the east, residential properties address the site on the eastern side of Selsfield Road.